microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/microsoft/resnet-50/1/README.md

-# ResNet optimization with QDQ
+# ResNet optimization

+This folder contains examples of ResNet optimization using different workflows.
+- QDQ for Qualcomm NPU / AMD NPU
+- OpenVINO for Intel NPU

+## QDQ for Qualcomm NPU / AMD NPU

-This example performs ResNet optimization with QDQ in one workflow.
+This workflow performs ResNet optimization with QDQ in one workflow.
 It performs the optimization pipeline:

 - *PyTorch Model -> Onnx Model -> Quantized Onnx Model*